-Any non-treatable animal must be stunned and killed on the company without delay to avoid unnecessary suffering in accordance with the Regulation on the protection of animals at the time of killing (EU) No. 1099/2009 in conjunction with prevailing national regulations.
+Any non-treatable animal must be stunned and killed on the company without delay in accordance with the Regulation on the protection of animals at the time of killing (EU) No. 1099/2009 in conjunction with prevailing national regulations.

 Emergency killings have to be conducted in a way that spares the animals any avoidable pain, distress or suffering.